AsgerJarkKappel/sidequest/README.md

 - Check if you can remove one of the pop-up html elements by changing the source of the image with javaScript, this would clean up the code.

+- Look at responiveness (A lot needs addressing)

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.